All Episodes

 I paid them extremely well.

-They were growing with the company, leaps and bounds, they were legal to my knowledge.
+They were growing with the company, leaps and bounds.

-I got a call that their social security didn't match up somehow.
+I got a call that their Social Security didn't match up somehow.

-I pulled these two my two best employees on that resort into my office.
+I pulled these two, my two best employees on that resort into my office.

-I looked at them and two of my best employees in the middle of high tourist season, I fired them on the spot and informed them I'd be calling the INS, which I did.
+I looked at them and two of my best employees in the middle of high tourist season, I fired them on the spot and informed that I'd be calling the INS, which I did.

-Now I want that lady who called you before to remember, these are white people.
+Now, I want that lady who called you before to remember, these are white people.

 I called the INS and reported their names, their fake Social Security numbers.